detekt/detekt/docs/pages/documentation/naming.md

 ### ClassNaming

-Reports when class names which do not follow the specified naming convention are used.
+Reports when class or object names which do not follow the specified naming convention are used.

 **Severity**: Style